 The Smudge is a monthly publication that my Wife, Liana Jegers and I started in 2016.
 It's just a place for us to experiment and collaborate with artists and writers that we admire.

-Are you much of a foodie and what are your fav restaurants in LA?
 I usually pick my favorite restaurants based on the atmosphere more than the quality of food, so that probably disqualifies me as a foodie.
 But I love to eat!
 Some of my favorites in LA are The Original Farmers Market, Woon, Bay Cities, and El Coyote.

 What's your go-to dish to bring to Christmas?